-How can I find my competitors’ affiliates?
+How can I find my competitors’ affiliates and reach them myself?

 How to find Competitors' Affiliates – the Fast Answer

 - Search a domain in the search box on spyfu.com.